Capgemini/msft-release-extensions/README.md

 #### OWASP API Scan (YAML Pipeline)

-Using this task, you can run security scan on API using OWASP zap and publish result to pipeline.
+Using this task, you can run a security scan on API using OWASP zap and publish results to the pipeline.
 Upon adding a task to your pipeline, few variables are preconfigured with suggested values.
 You must supply:
 - Azure Subscription (Azure Resource Manager subscription for the deployment)
 - Name of the resource group (The name of the resource group that contains the storage account)
 - Location (Location for deploying the container)
-- Api Swagger endpoint url (Api Swagger endpoint url to scan)
+- API Swagger endpoint url (API Swagger endpoint url to scan)
 - Name of the storage account (The name of the Storage Account to be used by the OWASP container to store the results of the OWASP Scan)
-- Name of the File Share (The name of the file share in the Storage Account where results of the OWASP Scan will be stored)
+- Name of the File Share (The name of the file share in the Storage Account where the results of the OWASP Scan will be stored)
 - Name of the OWASP Image (OWASP Scan image.
 It should be 'owasp/zap2docker-weekly')
-- Path to Option file (The path to option file which will be use to prepare request headers require for the api scan.
+- Path to Option file (The path to option file which will be used to prepare request headers require for the API scan.
 The name of the file must be 'options.prop')

 The rest of the fields are pre-populated to make the installation much easier.